 Testing Center Policies

 Confirm your intent to take your test by the test registration deadline.
-This deadline is seven days prior to the day of your test for tests taken during the semester.
-Final exam deadlines – Fall semester must confirm by the last Friday in October; Spring semester must confirm by the third Friday in March.
+This deadline is three days prior to the day of your test for tests taken during the semester.
+Final exam deadlines – Fall semester must confirm by the last Friday in November; Spring semester must confirm by the third Friday in March.

 Exceptions (illness, recently self-identified accommodations, etc…) will occur and we will work with students and faculty on a case-by-case basis; however, same day service will not be allowed.
-Less than 7 day notice may be accepted, but is limited due to available resources.
+Less than 3-day notice may be accepted but is limited due to available resources.

 Right to refuse service if:

-- Less than seven days notice from the student
+- Less than three days notice from the student

 - Student reports more than 15 minutes late to scheduled test time block